-Three takeaways from Maryland's 55-41 win over Loyola-Chicago in Charm City College Classic
+Three takeaways from Maryland's 55-41 win over Loyola Chicago in Charm City College Classic

 That said, this year’s team has the potential to be the best defensive team Turgeon has had at Maryland.
 Among the top eight players in the rotation, there are no defensive liabilities.
 Maryland’s defense kept the game close at Purdue.

-The Terps held the Ramblers to 32.7 percent shooting Saturday — the lowest number for an opponent this season — and blocked 13 of Loyola-Chicago’s 49 shots, matching the most for a Maryland team under Turgeon.
+The Terps held the Ramblers to 32.7 percent shooting Saturday — the lowest number for an opponent this season — and blocked 13 of Loyola Chicago’s 49 shots, matching the most for a Maryland team under Turgeon.

 It was also the fewest number of points scored against Maryland in Turgeon’s eight years.